simplex-chat/simplex-chat/simplex-messaging-implementation.md

 In case of any requests sent to unknown URIs, server MUST reject the request with HTTP status code 404 (Not Found).

 All request parameters are required, unless specified as optional.
-In case of any requests sent with missing required properties, incorrect property type/value or any additional unknown property (or sub-property), server MUST reject the request with HTTP status code 400 (Bad Request).
+In case of any requests sent with missing required properties, additional unknown parameters, incorrect property type/value or any additional unknown property (or sub-property), server MUST reject the request with HTTP status code 400 (Bad Request).

 Request body, unless specified, MUST be empty, otherwise the server should reject the request with HTTP status code 400 (Bad Request).